-- Ball being legally touched in your area.
+• Ball being legally touched in your area.

 - Note: Your area includes the entire width of the field at the goal line and will generally include the one, two or three deepest receivers.

 - Backward passes and forward hand-offs or passes.

 - Illegal blocks and clips.

 - Facemask violations.

 - Fair catch signals.

 - Kick breaking the goal line plane.

 - Runner's momentum carrying him into the end zone.
 (Bean bag in hand!)

 - Muff or fumble.

 - Recovery of a loose ball.

-• Dead balls.
+- Dead balls.

-Umpire: Initial coverage is of the kicker.
+Umpire: After judging action at the Kicker's restraining line, initial coverage is of the kicker.
 He is protected from contact by the receiving team for the first five yards downfield or until the ball has touched a receiver.
 The Umpire's responsibility includes the 3 inside players nearest the center of the field and the KICKER's restraining line (typically the 40).
 Move slowly downfield watching action generally away from the ball.
 On long returns, allow action to bypass you using a typical inside-out technique and operate in a "clean-up" mode for action well behind the progress of the ball.